Nguyen205/MSEDAP-Metagenomic-Sequencing-Data-to-ARG-Primers/README.md

 -p INT     The coverage percentage cutoff for determining the presence of a gene. (default: 70) -m STR     The mode for ARG screening.
 A: all ARGs are included.
 C: select one ARG from each cluster of ARGs that share highly similar sequences.
 F: select one ARG from each ARG family that share highly similar functions. (default: A)
--s STR     The range of the PCR amplicon size. (default: 75-250) -f         Run FreeBayes to exclude primers that bind to mutated sites of the ARGs in the given sample.
+-s STR     The range of the PCR amplicon size. (default: 75-250) -n INT     Number of primers designed for each ARG. (default: 5) -f         Run FreeBayes to exclude primers that bind to mutated sites of the ARGs in the given sample.
 -o STR     Name the output directory. (default: the current time stamp)
 ```